chirag04/react-native-in-app-utils/Readme.md

 ## Testing

 To test your in-app purchases, you have to *run the app on an actual device*.
-Using the iOS Simulator, they will always fail.
+Using the iOS Simulator, they will always fail as the simulator cannot connect to the iTunes Store.
+However, you can do certain tasks like using `loadProducts` without the need to run on a real device.

 1. Set up a test account ("Sandbox Tester") in iTunes Connect.
 See the official documentation [here](https://developer.apple.com/library/ios/documentation/LanguagesUtilities/Conceptual/iTunesConnect_Guide/Chapters/SettingUpUserAccounts.html#//apple_ref/doc/uid/TP40011225-CH25-SW9).